bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

 Browser startup and navigation retain their own deadlines, and CI jobs remain bounded even when individual tests have a longer deadline.

+The container shares the host IPC namespace to give Chrome sufficient shared memory.
+On Windows hosts, including WSL, the wrapper also skips individual tests known to crash Chrome under Docker Desktop while native Linux CI continues to run the complete suite.
+Set ``BOKEHJS_BASELINE_INCLUDE_WINDOWS_UNSTABLE=1`` to include these tests when investigating the container runtime.

 On Linux, you can run the visual tests directly, without Docker or Podman, from the ``bokehjs`` subdirectory: